thanuj10/Nokia-Debloater/README.md

 6. Double click "batch-script" and run
 7. You will see a prompt on your phone, Tap on the always allow this PC option and tap Ok.

->	On Linux
-Get the linux version here - https://github.com/Sid127/Nokia-Debloater/releases
+>	For Linux, get the script here - https://github.com/Sid127/Nokia-Debloater/releases

 1. Install adb-fastboot tools using the link above, or if you're running an Ubuntu based system, run the following command in the terminal - "sudo apt-get install android-tools-adb android-tools-fastboot"
 2. Download "debloat.sh" from the releases section